acarril/acarril.github.io/_posts/2016-05-05-macro-lists.md

 ---
 layout: post
-comments: true
 title:  "Manipulating locals via macro lists"
 categories: stata
 published: true
 ---

 Defining and using locals in Stata is extremely useful, but sometimes we need to go beyond just storing and reusing some values.
-In this post I explain advanced manipulation of locals via `macro lists`, which allow us to get the number of elements in a local, handle duplicate elements, sort (and shuffle) elements and perform other logical operations.
+In this post I explain advanced manipulation of locals via [`macro lists`](http://www.stata.com/manuals13/pmacrolists.pdf), which allow us to get the number of elements in a local, handle duplicate elements, sort (and shuffle) elements and perform other logical operations.

 # Setup

-### Duplicate values
+### Duplicate elements

 We may have a local with duplicate elements stored within.
 For example,